* Translated by AI

 'When he hits, it's a home run' was no ordinary claim.
 KIA Tigers foreign hitter Adellin Rodriguez (35) etched his name in history just four days after joining the KBO League.

-On the 8th, at Busan Sajik Baseball Stadium, in a road game against the Lotte Giants in the 2026 Shinhan SOL KBO League regular season, Rodriguez started as the fifth hitter and designated hitter, going 1-for-5 with one home run, three RBIs, and one run scored, leading KIA to an 8-2 victory.
+On the 8th, starting at fifth and as designated hitter in the visiting game against Lotte Giants at the 2026 Shinhan SOL KBO League regular season at Busan Sajik Baseball Stadium, Adellin went 1-for-5 with one home run, three RBIs, and one run scored, leading KIA to an 8-2 victory.

-After remaining silent in the previous at-bats with a third-base grounder, a first-base fly ball, a shortstop fly ball, and a shortstop grounder, he made his presence felt in his final at-bat of the ninth inning.
+After remaining hitless in the previous at-bats with a third baseman's grounder, a first baseman's fly ball, a shortstop's fly ball, and a shortstop's grounder, he made his presence felt in his final at-bat of the ninth inning.

-Entering the batter's box in the top of the ninth with no outs and a runner on first, Rodriguez faced Japanese Asia quota player Masaya Koyama.
-After carefully selecting all pitches clocked at a top speed of 151 km/h, Rodriguez launched the fifth pitch, a low-falling fastball.
-The moment he made contact, it was unmistakably a home run—a 135-meter two-run shot to center field.
+Entering the batter's box in the top of the ninth with no outs and a runner on first, Adellin faced Japanese Asia quota player Masaya Koyama.
+Adellin, who had picked off all pitches clocked at a top speed of 151 km/h, launched the fifth pitch, a low-falling fastball.
+The moment he made contact, it was clear: a 135-meter two-run home run to the center field gap.

 KIA's Adellin Rodriguez is performing a home run celebration. /Photo=KIA Tigers